Videars/Statistics/Week5/Research.md

 Meanwhile, inferential statistics focus on making generalizations about a larger population based on a representative sample of that population.
 Because inferential statistics focuses on making predictions (rather than stating facts) its results are usually in the form of a probability.

 Unsurprisingly, the accuracy of inferential statistics relies heavily on the sample data being both accurate and representative of the larger population.
 To do this involves obtaining a random sample.
+It uses techniques like:
++ Hypothesis testing
++ Confidence intervals
++ Regression and correlation analysis.

 # Application